Conscious Language at Healthline

 What is Conscious Language?

 We define Conscious Language as the intentional use of words and terms to create empathetic, inclusive, and non-stigmatizing content.
-We are intentional in how we phrase and frame health topics so we do not perpetuate bias that can contribute to health inequities and stigma.
+We are thoughtful in how we phrase and frame health topics so we do not perpetuate bias that can contribute to health inequities and stigma.

 Conscious Language is not political correctness, nor is it about limiting what people can say.
 Instead, Conscious Language is about expanding representation and being intentional with our words, always with the goal of helping you improve your health.